nimeshkanishka/Computer-Vision-PyTorch/Doodle-Classifier/README.md

 # Doodle Classifier

-A simple doodle classifier inspired by [Sebastian Lague's "How to Create a Neural Network (and Train it to Identify Doodles)" YouTube video](https://youtu.be/hfMk-kjRv4c?t=2905).
+A simple doodle classifier inspired by [Sebastian Lague's YouTube video titled "How to Create a Neural Network (and Train it to Identify Doodles)"](https://youtu.be/hfMk-kjRv4c?t=2905).
 The PyTorch model is trained on 10 selected classes from the Quick, Draw! dataset.
 When the user draws on the canvas, the model predicts what it is in real-time.

-# Dataset
+# Datasets

 [Quick, Draw!
 Dataset](https://github.com/googlecreativelab/quickdraw-dataset)